Contact us via Facebook

 • Always ensure your report is treated in confidence.

-• Contact you to agree an action plan and what action we can take.
+• Contact you to agree on an action plan and what action we can take.

 • Make sure you are kept updated throughout the case and explain if we are unable to share specific details with you.